mitmproxy/www/src/content/posts/releases/mitmproxy7/index.md

   twitter: maximilianhils
 ---

 We're delighted to announce the release of mitmproxy 7.
-The major feature of this release is our new proxy core, which bring substantial improvements across the board and represents a massive milestone for the project.
+This release is all about our new proxy core, which bring substantial improvements across the board and represents a massive milestone for the project.

 <!--more-->